New Mexico Cannabis Business Licenses

 ARE YOU PREPARING FOR THE NEW MEXICO CANNABIS MARKET?

 The future of cannabis looks promising in New Mexico.
-With medical cannabis being legal, and recreational legalization right around the corner in 2021, it’s never too early to start developing a cannabis business plan and strategy.
-Contact Point7 today to discuss our products and service packages available to make the application process and post licensure operations seamless.
+With a strong medical cannabis market, and adult-use legalization passing in 2021, it is never too early to develop a cannabis business plan and strategy.
+Contact Point7 today to discuss our products and service packages available to make the application process and post-licensure operations seamless.